zjwinn/HPC-GBS-Pipeline/README.md

 ### enzymes="PstI-MspI"

+This is the type of enzyme used to digest the DNA before ligation to adaptors in sequencing.
+This enzyme is specific to GBS for wheat.
+Please make sure this restriction enzyme is correct.

 ### taglength="85"

+This is the minimum length of a read to be considered for alignment.
+The default for TASSEL is 65, however the regional genotyping lab has elevated this to improve read alignment.

 ### ram="300g"

+This is an added option to specify the maximum RAM available on the computing node.
+Make sure to alter to fit node specifications and potential RAM requirments.

 ### taxamiss="0.85"

+The total missing data allowed for a single taxa (sample).

 ### taxahet="0.3"

+The total heterozygosity allowed for a single taxa (sample).

 ### maxdep="100"

+The maximum read depth for a SNP in the filtered VCF.

 ### snpmiss="0.50"

+The maximum amount of missing data allowed for a SNP in a filtered VCF.

 ### snphet="0.1"

+The maximum amount of heterozygosity allowed for a SNP in a filtered VCF.

 ### maf="0.05"

+The minimum allele frequency per SNP in a filtered VCF.

 ### removechr="UNKNOWN"

+The chromosome to filter out of a filtered VCF.

 ### ncores="40"

+The total number of cores available on the computing node.

 ### disc_and_prod="true"

+A logical argument to perform discovery and production.
+Set to true to perform discovery and production.

 ### filter="true"

+A logical argument to perform filtration.
+Set to true to perform filtration on a produced VCF.

 ### impute="true"

+A logical argument to perform imputation.
+Set to true to perform imputation of a filtered VCF.

 ### script_dir

+This is the directory of the git repository.
+Set this manually every time you run this pipeline!